Physical Channels

 The mapping type used by this PDSCH and its associated

-object.
-It is a text string that can be either'A'
+DMRSobject.
+It is a text string that can be either'A'or'B'.
+The default is'A'.In mapping type

 The number of transmission layers for this

-.
-It must be an integer between 1 and 8, with 1 being the default.- modulation:
+PDSCH.
+It must be an integer from 1 to 8, with 1 as the default.- modulation:

 A text string or a tuple or list of 2 text strings specifying the modulation scheme used for data transmitted in this